LSX-UniWue/non-items-recbole/README.md

   * data_preparation/convert_for_recbole.py converts the data to the RecBole format
 * Configs are provided in configs/paper/ for the experiments in the paper.
 * You can run them with `python run_recbole.py --model='model_name' --dataset='dataset_name' --config_files 'path_to_config'`
+* a notebook for the hyptrails experiments is provided in notebooks/

 ### Non-Item Models
 Our non-item models can be found in recbole/model/sequential_attribute_recommender.